Exochomus jamaicensis

-Exochomus jamaicensis is a species of beetle of the family Coccinellidae.
+Exochomus jamaicensis, the Jamaican shield ladybeetle, is a species of beetle of the family Coccinellidae.
 It is native to Jamaica and was introduced to Bermuda.

 Description

 Adults reach a length of about 3.10–3.70 mm.
 Adults are black, although the anterior angle of the pronotum is yellow.
 The elytron is red or yellowish red with a black spot in the basal area.

 Biology

 They prey on aphids, but also on other scale insects.